-Since \eqref{E0} is distribution dependent, a lot of research focus on the stochastic interacting particle system to approximation it.
-Let $N\ge1$ be an integer, and $(X_0^i,\eta^i,W^i_t)_{1\leq i\leq N}$ be i.i.d. copies of $(X_0,\eta,W_t)$, where $\eta,\eta^i$ will be used as perturbations of the initial value.
-We also the following non-particle system McKean-Vlasov SDEs:
+Since \eqref{E0} is distribution dependent, weakly interacting particle systems are commonly used to approximate it.
+Let $N\ge1$ be an integer, and $(X_0^i,\eta^i,W^i_t)_{1\leq i\leq N}$ be independent and identically distributed (i.i.d.) copies of $(X_0,\eta,W_t)$, where $\eta,\eta^i$ will be used as perturbations of the initial values.
+We also have the following non-particle system McKean--Vlasov SDEs:

-Denote be the empirical distribution of $(X_t^i)$.
-Consider the mean field interacting particle system:
+Denote as the empirical distribution of $(X_t^i)$.
+Consider the mean-field interacting particle system:

 where